bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 dtMetricsFiltered
 ```

-## Parameter time series
+## Filter on parameters
-For the parameters `k`, `p`, and `Tg`, the extent of the raw data is shown as `Extent of raw...`.
-Each parameter can be filtered by selecting the min/max values.
+For the parameters `k`, `p`, and `Tg`, the extent of the raw data is shown as `Extent of raw...` .
+The dataset for plotting below can be filtered by selecting the min/max parameter values.
 The range sliders start with reasonable values, but the full range can be selected.
 The time series graphs will be updated to show only the data within the selected range.

 ```js